appsody/appsody-operator/doc/user-guide.md

 - watch its own namespace
 - watch another namespace
+- warch multiple namespaces
 - watch all namespaces in the cluster

-Appropriate cluster role and binding are required to watch another namespace or to watch all namespaces.
+Appropriate cluster role and binding are required to watch another namespace, watch multiple namespaces or to watch all namespaces.

 _Limitation: Operator cannot be installed to watch multiple namespaces_